 Committee 160 drafted a chapter, “Sustainable Concrete Repairs,” included in the US Green Concrete Council’s book, “The Sustainable Concrete Guide – Applications.”
 A White Paper, “Sustainability for Repairing and Maintaining Concrete and Masonry Buildings,” was reviewed by TAC and approved for publication in April 2014.
 An Introduction to the White Paper was published in the Sept/Oct 2014 CRB.
 The entire White Paper can be downloaded from the Free Publications page.

 A draft document, “Guideline for Evaluating Concrete and Masonry Building for Sustainability,” was posted on the 160 website following the Fall 2013 meeting.
 Subsequent reviews indicated that division into two individual guidelines for concrete and masonry buildings was preferable.
 Consequently, separate document development requests were submitted to TAC and approved at the Spring 2014 meeting.
 The committee reported (Spring 2015) that progress is being made on both guidelines.
 The committee reported (Spring 2016) that sections from the Life Cycle report will be incorporated into the concrete sustainability document.
-Plans are to complete this document by the end of 2016.
-A PowerPoint presentation will be created to lead the user through the process.
+Plans were to complete this document by the end of 2016.
+A PowerPoint presentation will also be created to lead the user through the process.

 COMMITTEE 210 - EVALUATION